Danny Ellis (footballer, born 1985)

-Daniel James Ellis (born 3 November 1985) is an English football player and coach who is player-assistant manager at Bradford (Park Avenue).
+Daniel James Ellis (born 3 November 1985) is an English football coach and former player who is assistant manager at Bradford (Park Avenue).

 Career

 Ellis, a defender, began his career with Bradford City, where he spent 8 years.
 He then spent 10 years with Guiseley, making 473 appearances for the club.
 He later played with Harrogate Town, where he served as club captain, and Farsley Celtic, where he also served as club captain.
 He signed for Darlington in September 2021, being released at the end of the season.

 After being released by Darlington, Ellis became manager of Guiseley, where local media described his impact as a "revolution", with he club being "revitalsised", after he made 7 new signings.
 Ellis said he was "buzzing", but left the club in November 2022 after a run of poor form.

 In January 2023 he returned to playing, signing for Liversedge.
 In June 2023 he became an assistant manager at Farsley.
 In November 2024 he returned to Liversedge as player-assistant manager.
 In May 2025 he joined Bradford (Park Avenue), also as a player-assistant manager.

+Ellis retired from playing in May 2026, after over 750 career appearances.